Season 1898/99

 After the two postponements, it was third time lucky for the Queen's Park v Hibernian Scottish Cup second round tie on Saturday 11 February.
 The attendance at Hampden Park was between 11,000 and 17,000.
 The newspapers often simply guessed attendance figures in those days.
 Queen's Park made a sensational start to the game.
 After barely a minute, Dyke Berry fired a shot from distance high into the net.
 Five minutes later, Bob McColl doubled the lead with a shot in off the post.
 The Queen's forwards were in fine form and Willie Stewart set up Robert Lambie for goal number three.
 Dyke Berry or Alex Christie then made the score 4-0 at the interval from a Stewart free kick.
 Hibs were better after the break but their shooting was poor.
 Queen's Park were awarded a penalty kick when Willie Stewart was tripped by Robert Glen inside the 12-yard line.
 Bob McColl took the kick and gave 'keeper Pat McCall no chance.
 The Edinburgh men pulled a goal back in 75 minutes through William Porter but it was a mere consolation and the Spiders progressed comfortably into the next round of the competition.

 Queen's Park had only one week to wait for their Scottish Cup third round tie.
 The Spiders had been drawn at home to Celtic.
 There was a crowd of over 13,000 at Hampden, despite the admission charge having been doubled to a shilling.
 The Queen's Park Committee had decided to increase the cost of admission for safety reasons due to the limited accommodation at the stadium.
+The club had decided not to make any extension to the stadium for the cup tie as the lease of the ground expired in August of the following year.
 David Wilson was still missing due to illness and the Spiders' side that faced Celtic was - Clark; Gillespie and D Stewart; Irons, Christie and Templeton; W Stewart, Bowie, McColl, Lambie and Berry.
 The weather was dreadful for the cup tie and the "classic slopes" of Hampden Park were shrouded in mist as the spectators arrived at the ground.
 Queen's made a great start to the game and took the lead in two minutes with a clever Tom Bowie goal.
 Johnny Campbell equalised for Celtic with a shot that 'keeper Clark should have saved and, a minute later, John Divers gave the Parkhead side the lead.
 Queen's were then awarded a penalty kick for an infringement by Davie Storrier and Bob McColl made the score 2-2 at the break.
 After a short interval, with light fading fast, the match got back under way and Celtic now took the initiative with two quick goals.
 Both came from free kicks into the goalmouth but it is unclear who got the final touch in each instance.
 The light was so bad that the press had given up taking notes.
 With 23 minutes to play, the referee called a halt to proceedings as he was unable to follow the play.
 Some of the Celtic players were not happy with his decision as Queen's Park had looked a beaten team.
 The vast majority of the crowd accepted that the referee had no other choice than to abandon the match but a section of the spectators invaded the pitch demanding the return of their "bobs".
 The two club committees met after the match and agreed that the tie should be replayed at Celtic Park on the following Saturday.
 The admission charge would be sixpence, as Celtic Park had a much bigger capacity than Hampden Park.

 On Friday 24 February, The Scottish Referee reported that goalkeeper Kenny Anderson had sailed from Valencia on the Monday and was due back in Glasgow on the following day.
 It is not known if he was now in better health.